 Sutton Wildlife Group

-Our first meeting will be held on Wednesday 8th December in the Village Hall at 8pm when Steve Thompson will give an illustrated talk about his conservation work for the John O’Gaunt Golf Club.
-It will also be an opportunity to learn about and contribute to the Group’s activities.
+Our first meeting was held on Wednesday 8th December 2022 in Sutton Village Hall when Steve Thompson gave an illustrated talk about his conservation work for the John O’Gaunt Golf Club.

-If you are interested in attending, please contact Mike Kingdon firstname.lastname@example.org or any member of the committee:
+If you are interested in attending meetings , please contact Mike Kingdon: firstname.lastname@example.org or any member of the committee.